openstack/panko/doc/source/testing.rst

    environment.
 Here's an example, passing the name of a test since you'll normally only want to run the test that hits your breakpoint::

-       $ tox -e debug ceilometer.tests.test_bin
+       $ tox -e debug panko.tests.test_bin

    For reference, the ``debug`` tox environment implements the instructions
    here: https://wiki.openstack.org/wiki/Testr#Debugging_.28pdb.29_Tests

-5. There is a growing suite of tests which use a tool called `gabbi`_ to test and validate the behavior of the Ceilometer API.
+5. There is a growing suite of tests which use a tool called `gabbi`_ to test and validate the behavior of the Panko API.
 These tests are run when using the usual ``py27`` tox target but if desired they can be run by themselves::

    $ tox -e gabbi

-   The YAML files used to drive the gabbi tests can be found in ``ceilometer/tests/gabbi/gabbits``.
+   The YAML files used to drive the gabbi tests can be found in ``panko/tests/gabbi/gabbits``.
 If you are adding to or adjusting the API you should consider adding tests here.

 .. _gabbi: https://gabbi.readthedocs.org/